stel-dare/algorithmscripting/content/post/find-factorial-of-a-number.md

   // Define variable to store product.
   // We are initializing this variable with 1 because any number multiplied by 1 doesnt change. let product=1;
-  // When num is finally 1, the recursion would break and the product would be returned if(num<=1) return product;
+  // This is the condition to stop the recursion when num <=1 because we only want the product
+  // of positive numbers.
+  if(num<=1) return product;
   //Multiply what's in product by num product*=num;
-  //As long as num is more than 1 keep calling the function on itself. return factorialize(num-1)*product;
+  // Keep calling our factorialize function while decrementing the value of num by 1. return factorialize(num-1)*product;
 }
 {{< /highlight >}}

 Recursion can very confusing.
 It took me a while to grasp it myself.
+In fact I don't think I fully understand it because I find it difficult explaining it.
 I hope this helped.
 Happy Coding!